Sheep-y/xenonauts-ce_zh/readme.md

 All fonts are open and can be transformed freely.

-* xenonauts.mvec - AR PL KaitiM (文鼎 PL 中楷)
+Planned and using for testing (not bundled in source):

+* arial.mvec
-* arial.mvec, tahoma.mvec, xenopedia.mvec - WenQuanYi Micro Hei (文泉驛微米黑)
+  * Replace with WenQuanYi Micro Hei (文泉驛微米黑)
+* xenonauts.mvec
+  * Em size 1000 => 820, Scale 150% (width no change), Scale width 150%, Move Y 72
+  * Merge with cwTeXQYuan (cwTeX 圓體, Em size 1024), Delete merged half-width symbols
+* xenopedia.mvec
+  * Replace with AR PL MingTi (文鼎 PL 明體)